Roopesh-git7/SQL-Projects/Movie Database — SQL Analysis/README.md

-# 🎬 Movie Database — SQL Analysis & Insights Project
+# 🎬 Movie Database — SQL Analysis & Insights

 This project explores and analyzes a multi-table Movie Database using SQL.
 It demonstrates a wide range of SQL skills including filtering, joins, date conversions, window functions, subqueries, data cleaning, and view creation.